-The user may specify the number of desired sequential trigger patterns using the Number of Sequential Triggers option in the Snapshot Debugger View (see page 253).
+The user may specify the number of desired sequential trigger patterns using the Number of Sequential Triggers option in the Snapshot Debugger View (see page 159).
 If 1 is selected, Trigger 2 and Trigger 3 are ignored.
 If 2 is selected, Trigger 3 is ignored and Snapshot will trigger when Trigger 1 is matched, followed (on any subsequent clock) by a match on Trigger 2.
-If 3 is selected, then Snapshot will trigger after a match on Trigger 1, followed (on any subsequent clock) by a match on Trigger 2, followed (on any subsequent clock) by a match on Trigger 3.
+If 3 is selected, then Snapshot will trigger after a match on Trigger 1, followed (on any subsequent clock) by a match on Trigger2, followed (on any subsequent clock) by a match on Trigger3.

 Each sequential trigger is hooked up to the trigger channels on the Snapshot Debugger core.
-The LSb of the trigger pattern is hooked to trigger channel 0, and the MSb is hooked to upper most trigger channel bit (TRIGGER WIDTH - 1).
+The LSb of the trigger pattern is hooked to trigger channel 0, and the MSb is hooked to upper most trigger channel bit (TRIGGER_WIDTH - 1).

 Each sequential trigger is made up of three parts: the pattern mask, the edge mask, and the don't care mask.
 In the Snapshot Debugger View, these 3 masks are combined for ease of use into a single trigger pattern value, which allows each bit to be specified as X (don't care), R (rising edge), F (falling edge), 0 (level 0), or 1 (level 1).
 The trigger pattern defines the trigger channel signal conditions that are required to detect a match.
 If a given trigger channel value is set to X (don't care), then this trigger channel is ignored when computing a match.
-If a given trigger channel value is set to R (rising edge), then this trigger channel is is evaluated as a match when a rising edge of this signal is seen by Snapshot.
-If a given trigger channel is is evaluated as a match when a falling edge of this signal is seen by Snapshot.
-If a given trigger channel value is set to 1 (level 1), then this trigger channel is is evaluated as a match as long as this signal's level is seen as a 1 by Snapshot (it is not edge sensitive).
-If a given trigger channel value is set to 0 (level 0), then this trigger channel is is evaluated as a match as long as this signal's level is seen as a 0 by Snapshot (it is not edge sensitive).
+If a given trigger channel value is set to R (rising edge), then this trigger channel is evaluated as a match when a rising edge of this signal is seen by Snapshot.
+If a given trigger channel value is set to F (falling edge), then this trigger channel is is evaluated as a match when a rising edge of this signal is seen by Snapshot.
+If a given trigger channel value is set to F (falling edge), then this trigger channel is is evaluated as a match when a rising edge sensitive).
+If a given trigger channel is is evaluated as a match as long as this signal's level is seen as a 1 by Snapshot (it is not edge sensitive).
+If a given trigger channel is a match as long as this signal's level is seen as a 0 by Snapshot (it is not edge sensitive).